pyenv/pyenv/CONTRIBUTING.md

 An installation script is sourced from `python-build`.
 All installation scripts are based on the same logic:

 1. Select the source to download and other variable parameters as needed.

-  * This includes showing an error (and quitting) or a warning if the user's environment is not supported by the release.
+    * This includes showing an error if the user's environment (OS, architecture) is not supported by the release.

+      Binary releases that only officially support specific distro(s) typically show a warning in other distros instead.

 2. Run one of the `install_*` shell functions

 `install_*` shell functions defined in `python-build` install Python from different kinds of sources -- compressed package (binary or source), upstream installation script, VCS checkout.
 Pick one that's the most appropriate for your packaging.